RyanCCollins/techrapport.github.io/_posts/2015-10-26-my-jekyll-workflow-for-techrapport.md

 After getting used to Jekyll, which took about a week, I started developing a workflow to improve my efficiency.
 I know that everyone is different, but I think that this guide is a good place for you to start if you are just learning how to use Jekyll.

 I'm going to assume that you have Jekyll installed.
-If not, check out the [Jekyll website](http://jekyllrb.com) and also check out the other blog posts in my [series on developing a site or blog in Jekyll]({{site.url}}/blog/categories/Jekyll).
+If not, check out the [Jekyll website](http://jekyllrb.com) and also check out the other blog posts in my [series on developing a site or blog in Jekyll]({{site.url}}/blog/categories#jekyll).

-I recommend starting with a template or designing your own either with bootstrap or liquid.
+I recommend starting with a template or designing your own either with bootstrap or whatever UI framework you like best.
 Starting with a template will make your design process much smoother.
-If you don't know, [bootstrap](bootstrap todo: finish
+If you don't know, [bootstrap](http://getbootstrap.com) is a wonderful web UI franework made by Twitter.

-###Break up the HTML into sections
+###Break up the HTML into sections:
 1. header
 2. footer
 3. nav